Saturday, July 27, 2019

 And then I received quite a few private "pings" from people asking for references to the algorithm itself.
 Yet the beauty of the obvious is that one can't quite remember when and where they saw it first, and point to an original reference.
 I definitely can't - my own version of that algorithm was developed by myself and a colleague at a now-defunct startup back in '99, I think.
 I have seen similar techniques in various papers and tech reports over the years, but can't find any in a pinch.

-So, for future reference, here is a link to an old report by myself and Roman Waupotitsch describing the whole thing in excruciating detail (algorithms in pseudocode! you have been warned).
-We even tried to submit the draft to a conference, but it wasn't deemed worthy - applications are for mechanics, I guess, etc.
+So, for future reference, here is a link to an old report by myself and Roman Waupotitsch describing the whole thing in excruciating detail.
+[Edit (7/28/2019) See this other post for a sample implementation of the algorithm.]

 At the time our implementation (in C++ on Win32) was quite robust and performant - definitely superior to what the early versions of the OpenCV code could do.
 In particular, it was quite robust to missing / occluded corners, and could easily be generalized to the case of multiple targets in the same image - we had an application doing just that.